DaveMorra/Touchdesigner-AI-Emotion-Detector/README.md

 1. Open the `FinalDHProject.toe` project.

 2. Within the the TouchDesigner project, ensure that the ensure that the plugin interface with MediaPipe is correctly set up.
-After the project has had some time to load, make sure that the `MediaPipe` function doesent display an errors.
+After the project has had some time to load, make sure that the `MediaPipe` function doesent display any errors.

 3. Ensure that the `Window` function displays an animation of a vitrual cat.